mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

-This position has been filled, it is visible for archival purposes.
+This position is open until 9/30/2022 applications will be evaluated as soon as they are recieved.
 {: .notice--warning}

 # Scientific Challenge